Hsn723/container-tag-exists/README.md

   -p, --platform strings   specify platforms in the format os/arch to look for in container images.
 Default behavior is to look for any platform.
 ```

-If `IMAGE:TAG` exists, this simply outputs `found`.
+If `IMAGE:TAG` exists, this simply writes `found` to standard output.
 This is intended to be used in CI environments to automate checking for existing container images before pushing.
 By default, `container-tag-exists` looks for any existing container image with the given tag.

 ```sh
 container-tag-exists ghcr.io/example 0.0.0